 How to Obtain and Share Your Medical Images

-Many patients today are able to view parts of their electronic health records (EHR) online, including radiology reports and images.
-Online access to health records allows patients to make more informed decisions about their healthcare with their doctors.
-It also allows them to easily share important health information and test results with other medical providers.
-This can increase the safety, quality and efficiency of patient care.
+Today, you can view parts of your electronic health records (EHRs) online, including radiology reports and images.
+Online access to health records allows patients to make more informed decisions about their healthcare with their doctors and share important health information and test results with other medical providers.
+Sharing information about your health electronically improves the safety, quality and speed of patient care.

 Why should you obtain and share your medical images?

-You may want to obtain copies of your medical images so that you can bring them with you to a doctor's appointment.
+You may want copies of your medical images to bring with you to a doctor's appointment.
 Obtaining and storing copies of your own medical images may be helpful for patients who are:

 - Seeing a physician for a second opinion